 Collectors of whisky memorabilia regularly bid on our mini auctions and Whisky.Auction is the best place to sell whisky and spirits memorabilia.

-Decanters and antique glassware are among our best sellers, in fact there is a lot you can sell, for instance high quality branded hipflasks, promotional wallets, whisky pens and other novelty promotional material.
+Crystal decanters and antique glassware are among our best sellers, in fact there is a lot you can sell, for instance high quality branded cocktail utensils, and novelty promotional materials.

 Do You Accept Trade And Press Samples?

-As with all other bottles we only accept trade samples that have their original tamper evident closure intac
+As with all other bottles we only accept trade samples that have their original tamper evident closure intact.

 In cases of recent limited release bottlings we may restrict acceptance of trade samples.